open-quantum-safe/oqs-demos/postgresql/README.md

 Tag of `openssl` release to be used.
 Default is `openssl-3.4.0`.

+Note: With OpenSSL 3.5+, NIST-standardized PQ algorithms (ML-KEM, ML-DSA) are available via the default provider — the oqs-provider is still used for non-standardized algorithms.
+Everything should work identically with a more current OpenSSL version.

 ### LIBOQS_TAG

 Tag of `liboqs` release to be used.
 Default is `0.13.0`.